RayxgJIN/Part-1/README.md

   Contains the literature review of HMC and HNN methods, along with test results based on Question 1.

 - **Folder: [TensorFlow](./Tensorflow)**
   Includes implementation code for HMC and HNN using TensorFlow.
+(Try hmc.ipynb. first!)

 - **Folder: [PyTorch](./Pytorch)**
   Contains implementation code for HMC and HNN using PyTorch, based on the code from Question 1.